 An ante may be used in the game at the discretion of the retail licensee.
 The player must ante for each hand by placing chips equaling the ante in front of the player on the table before the first card of the game is dealt.
 The dealer must sweep the antes and place them in the pot.
 Once the first card is dealt to any player, the ante may not be altered, except that if a player's hand is declared dead for reasons other than the player's fault, the ante may be returned to such player.
-When a player is at a table with an electronic betting terminal (EBT), the ante will be displayed on the terminal and will be locked into place once the first card is dealt to any player.
 (47.1-1010 perm.
 03/31/96; amended 12/30/04)